-The satellite connections and integrated systems are inherently needed in maritime domain.
-Digitalization of maritime requires development that is described e.g., in [55], [56].
-The 3GPP standardization forum identifies the following main services for maritime communications (MarCom), covering both needs of humans as well as maritime systems: 1) Mobile broadband services for users at sea; 2) Machine type communication services inside a vessel, between vessels and between UEs at sea; 3) Maritime communication services between authorities and users at sea; 4) Interworking and harmonization (with very high frequency (VHF) and satellite systems).
-Additionally, other services specified for other verticals by 3GPP are applicable to MarCom as well.
-Moreover, MarCom can be used to monitor marine aids to navigation (AtoN) from a wide range of peripherals and their supporting sub-systems as well as the collection and dissemination of sensors data e.g., meteorological and hydrographic data.
-Based on the conducted interviews of related MarCom end users it is essential to have integrated systems that can provide services globally also in areas where mobile cellular networks do not provide coverage.
-It is also observed that now there is quite a good connection using e.g., the Finnish public safety network (VIRVE) towards Tallinn but commercial networks are not so good far from the shore.
+The satellite connections and integrated systems are inherently needed in the maritime domain.
+Digitalization of maritime requires development, which is described in [48], [49].
+The 3GPP standardization forum identifies the following main services for maritime communications (MarCom), covering the needs of humans as well as maritime systems: 1) Mobile broadband services for users at sea; 2) Machine type communication services inside a vessel, between vessels and between UEs at sea; 3) Maritime communication services between authorities and users at sea; 4) Interworking and harmonization (with very high frequency (VHF) and satellite systems).
+Additionally, other services such as collection and dissemination of sensor data (e.g., meteorological and hydrographic data) are possible.
+Based on the conducted interviews of MarCom end users it is essential to have integrated systems that can provide services globally also in areas where mobile cellular networks do not provide coverage.
+There is quite a good connection using the Finnish public safety network (VIRVE) towards Tallinn but commercial networks are not so good far from the shore.